Back to Rent vs Buy Hub

 This guide covers the Ohio rent-vs-buy decision with market-specific data for Columbus, Cleveland, and Cincinnati, plus suburban and smaller market comparisons, break-even analysis, and the factors that most affect your outcome.

 Ohio's break-even typically arrives in 3 to 5 years.
-Cleveland can reach break-even as quickly as 3 years at current prices.
+Cleveland can reach break-even in 3 years.
+Columbus buyers near Intel's Licking County development have an added appreciation tailwind.

 Columbus growth story